-3.15 ARC-1 ANTHEM ROOM CORRECTION (for units with optional ARC kit)
+3.15 ARC-1 ANTHEM ROOM CORRECTION

 ARC-1 corrects the effects of reflective surfaces and room boundaries on sound quality by measuring the response of each speaker relative to the listening area and equalizing it.
 ARC equalizes response without stressing the amplifier or speakers and does not downsample the source material to process it.
 ARC's filters are neither graphic nor parametric - ARC is a sophisticated system that flattens response using its ability to create practically any suitable function, inherently correcting phase effects created by the room.